Automotive industry: Environmental impacts

 Trucks' share of US vehicles produced, has tripled since 1975.
 Though vehicle fuel efficiency has increased within each category, the overall trend toward less efficient types of vehicles has offset some of the benefits of greater fuel economy and reduction of carbon dioxide emissions.
 Without the shift towards SUVs, energy use per unit distance could have fallen 30% more than it did from 2010 to 2022.

 The global automotive industry is a major consumer of water.
 Some estimates surpass 39,000 impgal of water per car manufactured, depending on whether tyre production is included.
 Production processes that use a significant volume of water include surface treatment, painting, coating, washing, cooling, air-conditioning, and boilers, not counting component manufacturing.
 Paintshop operations consume especially large amounts of water because equipment running on water-based products must also be cleaned with water.

 In 2022, Tesla's Gigafactory Berlin-Brandenburg ran into legal challenges due to droughts and falling groundwater levels in the region.
 Brandenburg's Economy Minister Joerg Steinbach said that while water supply was sufficient during the first stage, more would be needed once Tesla expands the site.
 The factory would nearly double the water consumption in the Gruenheide area, with 1.4 million cubic meters being contracted from local authorities per year — enough for a city of around 40,000 people.
 Steinbach said that the authorities would like to drill for more water there and outsource any additional supply if necessary.

+Road transport is a major source of greenhouse gas emissions, with passenger cars and vans accounting for more than 60% of road transport emissions globally.
+Automakers have responded to increasingly stringent emissions standards and environmental policies by improving fuel efficiency and developing hybrid and electric vehicles.
+However, the industry has also faced controversy over emissions testing, most notably the Dieselgate scandal that began in 2015 when Volkswagen was found to have used software to manipulate emissions tests; subsequent investigations and legal proceedings also implicated other manufacturers.

+The expansion of electric vehicles has also increased demand for battery minerals such as lithium, nickel and cobalt, whose extraction can cause local environmental damage, including deforestation, habitat destruction and water pollution.
+In the Democratic Republic of the Congo, a major source of cobalt, mining has contributed to environmental degradation, while nickel mining has been associated with deforestation and pollution in countries such as Indonesia and the Philippines.